-The Assistant Director responsible for risk screening confirmed if a screening indicates that a resident has experienced prior sexual victimization or previously perpetrated sexual abuse, whether in an institutional setting or in the community, the resident is offered a follow-up meeting with a medical and/or medical health practitioner within 14 days.
+The Assistant Director confirmed if a screening indicates that a resident has experienced prior sexual victimization or previously perpetrated sexual abuse, whether in an institutional setting or in the community, the resident is offered a follow-up meeting with a medical and/or medical health practitioner within 14 days.
 She elaborated that the meeting would usually occur within 24 hours.

-- Medical and Mental Health Staff The interviews with the Medical and Mental Health Staff confirmed youth over the age of 18 are required to give informed consent before reporting prior victimization that did not occur in an institutional setting. - Residents who Disclose Sexual Victimization at Risk Screening No residents who disclosed sexual victimization during risk screening were present during the onsite audit.
+The interviews with the Medical and Mental Health Staff confirmed youth over the age of 18 are required to give informed consent before reporting prior victimization that did not occur in an institutional setting.

+Residents who Disclose Sexual Victimization at Risk Screening One (1) resident who disclosed sexual victimization during risk screening was present during the on-site audit.
+He confirmed he was offered a follow-up meeting with the Social Services Provider II within 14 days.

 When a resident discloses prior sexual victimization during the intake screening, the resident is referred for medical and/or mental health services within 72 hours of the screening.
 If the screening indicates a resident has previously perpetrated sexual abuse, the resident is offered a follow-up meeting with mental health services within 14 days of the intake screening.
-Interviews with a resident who reported prior sexual victimization and medical and mental health care staff confirmed the follow-up meeting would be offered well before 14 days.
+An interview with a resident who reported prior sexual victimization confirmed a follow-up meeting was offered within 14 days.